 Fees billed by a physician

 When you visit your doctor, he/she or a third party may require that you pay a fee.
 Most doctors accept the Health Insurance Card as payment for their fees.
 They are known as participating physicians.
-The Régie de l'assurance maladie du Québec remunerates them for the health services they render to their patients.
-Since they are paid by the Régie, these doctors cannot bill their patients for insured services, except where stipulated by the applicable law.
-Here are some examples of fees for which you may or may not be billed:
+The Régie de l'assurance maladie du Québec remunerates them for the covered health services they render to their patients.
+Since they are paid by the Régie, these doctors cannot bill their patients for covered services, except where stipulated by the applicable law.

 Examples of fees for which you may be billed